MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-generate-content.md

 - **Use clear prompts**: Provide specific instructions in the custom prompt—such as tone, language, meeting details, or CRM references—to help the system generate more accurate and relevant content.
 - **Verify CRM associations**: Ensure that the appropriate CRM record (account or opportunity) is saved to the email if CRM data is expected to be included in the draft.
 - **Adjust meeting suggestions**: Review suggested meeting times and adjust them as needed to better match your availability and the customer's preferences.
-- **Meeting follow up**: Up to five recently transcribed Teams meetings with your sales contacts are available to summarize from email drafting in the Outlook side pane.
+- **Meeting follow up**: Up to five recently transcribed Teams meetings with your sales contacts are available for summarization when you draft email in the Outlook side pane.

 ## What operational factors and settings allow for effective and responsible use of the system?